ultimate271/notes/tolkien/akallabeth.md

 grain, in the hewing of wood and the shaping of stone, and in the ordering of their life, such as it might be in the lands of swift death and little bliss.

+### Of the men of Middle-earth and their reaction to the coming of the Dúnedain
 Then the Men of Middle-earth were comforted, and here and there upon the western shores the houseless woods drew back, and Men shook off the yoke of the offspring of Morgoth, and unlearned their terror of the dark.
 And they revered